pardhiva-26/NER_using_BLSTMs_CNN/README.md

 # Named-Entity-Recognition

 A keras implementation of Bidirectional-LSTM_CNNs for Named-Entity-Recoganition.
-The original paper can be found at https://arxiv.org/abs/1511.08308

-The implementation differs from the original paper in the following ways :

-1. lexicons are not considered
-2. Bucketing is used to speed up the training
-3. nadam optimizer used instead of SGD

 # Result

-The model produces a test F1_score of 90.9 % with ~70 epochs.
-The results produced in the paper for the given architecture is 91.14
+The model produces a test F1_score of 92.4 % with ~70 epochs.
-Architecture(BILSTM-CNN with emb + caps)

 ## To run the script